lukas-hzb/verve/README.md

    - Press **A** or click "Didn't Know" if you didn't know the answer
    - Press **D** or click "Knew It!" if you knew the answer
 5. The SM2 algorithm automatically schedules the next review
+6. Made a mistake?
+Click the "Back" button to undo your last rating

 ### Practice Mode